demisto/content-docs/docs/integrations/long-running.md

 ![image](/doc_imgs/integrations/66122754-2d337b00-e5e9-11e9-8775-562e228e3fe6.png)

-Certain integrations are long-running by default, they do not include the "Long Running Instance" checkbox.
+Certain integrations are long-running by default so they do not include the "Long Running Instance" checkbox.
 Examples of such integrations include:

 - Generic Export Indicators Service (EDL)
 - Generic Webhook